Over Half of UK Homes Have Low Energy Efficiency Ratings

 4. Smart Thermostats: Using smart thermostats to control heating and cooling systems more efficiently can save energy.

-5. Renewable Energy: Installing solar panels or other renewable energy sources can reduce reliance on non-renewable energy.
+5. Renewable Energy: Installing free solar panels or other renewable energy sources can reduce reliance on non-renewable energy.

 Addressing the low energy efficiency in UK homes is essential for reducing energy bills and lowering carbon emissions.
 Through government initiatives, homeowner awareness, and practical improvements, it is possible to enhance the energy efficiency of homes across the UK.
 This will lead to more sustainable living conditions and contribute to the fight against climate change.